 Gender-based threats also proliferate in social media.
 Many women are feasted upon in online groups — such as the Hokage Facebook group.
 Images of women, of different ages, are retrieved by member-individuals of such pages and lusted upon.
 Rape threats and other gender-based online abuse have become an everyday reality for women — and even more so for female HRDs.

 Generally, there exists an information overload — of fake news, trolling, and online hate.
 The failure of the general public to distinguish fake news from reliable sources further expands the reach of online noise.
 These online noises flood the online domain, thereby drowning HRDs and reliable sources of information by sheer number.

 The conference had two workshops.
 The first one employed a SWOT analysis (strengths, weaknesses, opportunities, and threats) for the HRDs.
 It is during that workshop that I learned where HRDs stand at the moment.
 As mentioned earlier, many threats against HRDs and their freedom of expression exist.
 However, I was able to understand that there are many opportunities and strengths as well.

 Trolls may dictate the online domain at present, but HRDs actions are more than mere clicktivism.
-The fact that HRDs fill the streets more, especially during protests, and also to the fact that more of the general public become convinced of what HRDs are fighting for, then there is much opportunity there.
-There may be noise present in social media, but HRDs voice, though fewer, is stronger, and translates more into action.
+HRDs fill the streets more, especially during protests; more of the general public are convinced of what HRDs fight for.
+There is much opportunity there.
+There may be noise present in social media, but HRDs’ voices, though fewer, are stronger, and translate more into action.

 This conference taught me a lot, but the most important takeaway is that it helped me understand the right of expression that I have.
 To express is not only a right, but also a responsibility.
-Because in times of oppressive noises, the best course of action is never to be silent, but to be firmer in our voice.
+Because in times of oppressive noise, the best course of action is never to be silent, but to be firmer in our voice.
 For human rights, we will continue to speak.